Ruth Prowse School of Art NPC offers an exciting range of programmes and courses:

 - The Outreach Skills Programme (non-credit bearing)

-Ruth Prowse School of Art NPC was founded in 1970 by the renowned artist, Erik Laubscher, and is committed to an enriching education.
+The Ruth Prowse Art Centre was founded in 1970 by the renowned artist, Erik Laubscher which then became the Ruth Prowse School of Art NPC.
+RPSA is committed to an enriching education.
 We have a policy of non-discrimination based on race, colour, gender or religion that has been in place since the inception of the school.

 The School has a vision to offer a balance between tradition and innovation and strives for excellence in the field of visual communication with an inter-relationship between theory and practice.
 The School is a world class environment that motivates original thought, creativity, aesthetics, cross-cultural artistic and educational exchange together with vocational and entrepreneurial skills.